rohan-karki/Junior-Penetration-Tester-THM/README.md

 # Junior-Penetration-Tester-THM
-This repository contains modules from Junior Penetration Tester path from Try Hack Me.
+This repository contains writeups for Junior Penetration Tester path from Try Hack Me.